 - In the "Springtime For Hitler" number in The Producers, dancers march in a formation resembling a swastika (but overhead, like the typical Berkeley shot).

 - The stage production (and the newer film) of ''The Producers" even uses a rear wall of mirrors to display the top angle of the dance number, replicating the overhead camera shot.

 - The number "I Want to be a Producer" has a very Busby feel to it, with its elaborate set and chorus girl posing, though it is somewhat minimal.

-- Part of "The Inquisition" song from History of the World Part 1 has a swimming number with Nuns and Rabbis.
+- Part of "The Inquisition" song from History of the World Part I has a swimming number with Nuns and Rabbis.

 - And, of course, in Blazing Saddles, one of the sets they break into is rehearsing one of these.

-- "So Long, and Thanks For All the Fish", from The Hitchhiker's Guide to the Galaxy.
+- "So Long, and Thanks For All the Fish," the opening song of The Hitchhiker's Guide to the Galaxy (2005).
 Especially strange, as it involves dolphins.